GMLC-TDC/matHELICS/README.md

 ## Building with older versions of Matlab

-If it is necessary to run on an older version of Matlab prior to 2018a, some minor modifications to the helicsMex.cpp may be possible to allow things to work fine, please contact the developers for specific instructions
+If it is necessary to run on an older version of Matlab prior to 2018a, some minor modifications to the helicsMex.cpp may be possible to allow things to work fine, please contact the developers for specific instructions.

-Versions prior Matlab 2015 will require more extensive modifications.
+Versions prior to Matlab 2015 will require more extensive modifications.
 And may be better served by using the Swig based matlab build from Helics version 3.2 which should be compatible with other HELICS versions in the 3.X series.

 ## Source Repo